 MORE INFORMATION ABOUT POTENTIAL CAREER OPTIONS FOR GRADUATES WITH A CERTIFICATE IN ENGINEERING DESIGN

 Opportunities for Graduate Studies

-Students interested in advancing their Engineering Design knowledge may be interested in the School of Engineering Design, Technology, and Professional Programs' graduate offerings in Engineering Design or Engineering Leadership and Innovation Management or numerous other advanced engineering studies offered by the College of Engineering.
+Students interested in advancing their Engineering Design knowledge may be interested in the School of Engineering Design and Innovation's graduate offerings in Engineering Design or Engineering Leadership and Innovation Management or numerous other advanced engineering studies offered by the College of Engineering.

 SCHOOL OF ENGINEERING DESIGN AND INNOVATION

 213 Hammond Building